32nd Annual Graduate and Professional Symposium on Hispanic and Luso-Brazilian Literature, Language and Culture

 In the body of the email, please specify your name, phone number, e-mail, and academic affiliation, the title of your work, presentation format (presentation, projects-in-progress, or panel)*, and if you will require audiovisual equipment.

-*Presentations will be delivered in the traditional format of 20 minutes.
+*Presentations will be delivered in 15 minutes (Linguistics) and 20 minutes (Literature and Cultural Studies).
 Projects-in-progress presentations will be shorter and are a format for presenters with research in a preliminary stage.

 Speakers